oddporson/tweeter/README.md

 # Tweeter Project

-A simple single-page AJAX-based Twitter clone that uses JQuery, HTML 5 and CSS3 in front-end, and Node, Express in back-end.
+Tweeter is a simple, yet responsive and user-friendly, single-page twitter clone.

+It's built using HTML, CSS, SASS, JavaScript, JQuery, AJAX for the front-end and Node.js, Express in back-end.

 ## Getting Started